 OpenIDEO Gratitude in the Workplace Challenge

 Over the past two decades, hundreds of studies have documented the social, physical, and psychological benefits of gratitude.
-Many of these benefits have direct relevance and value to the modern workplace: Gratitude strengthens our relationships, improves our health, motivates us to achieve our goals, and boosts our feelings of satisfaction with life.
+Many of these benefits have direct relevance and value to the modern workplace: Evidence suggests that gratitude strengthens our relationships, improves our health, motivates us to achieve our goals, and boosts our feelings of satisfaction with life.
 More specifically, research has found that:

 - 93% of people agree that grateful bosses are more likely to succeed.